Autofolding for Source Code Summarization: Introduction

 The key problem in content-based autofolding is to determine which tokens in a file are most representative of its content.
 We compare two different content models for this task: a simple vector space model (VSM) and a topic model that, building on work in NLP summarization \cite{haghighi2009exploring}, endows different scopes (files, projects, and the corpus) with separate topics, allowing the model to separate out those tokens that are used most often in a particular file.
 We find that the summaries from the topic model are significantly better than those from the VSM.

-Previous work in code summarization has considered summarization using natural language paraphrases \cite{sridhara10summary,moreno2013automatic}, short lists of keywords \cite{haiduc2010supporting,haiduc2010automated,eddy2013evaluating,mcburney2014improving}, or (potentially discontiguous) lines of code that match a user's query \cite{ying2013code}.
+Previous work in code summarization has considered summarization using: (a) program slicing (\ie hiding irrelevant lines of code for a chosen program path) \cite{silva2012vocabulary,khoo2008path}; (b) natural language paraphrases \cite{sridhara10summary,moreno2013automatic}; (c) short lists of keywords \cite{haiduc2010supporting,haiduc2010automated,eddy2013evaluating,mcburney2014improving}; or (d) (potentially discontiguous) lines of code that match a user's query \cite{ying2013code}.
 In contrast, our work is based on the idea that an effective summary can be obtained by carefully folding the original file --- summarizing code \emph{with code}.
 Our main contributions in this paper are:

-\begin{squishlist} \item We introduce a novel autofolding method for source code summarization, called TASSAL\footnote{https://github.com/mast-group/tassal}, based on optimizing the similarity between the summary and the source file.
+\begin{itemize} \item We introduce a novel autofolding method for source code summarization, called TASSAL\footnote{https://github.com/mast-group/tassal}, based on optimizing the similarity between the summary and the source file.
 Because of certain constraints among the folding decisions, we formulate this method as a contiguous rooted subtree problem (\autoref{greedy}).
-This is, to our knowledge, the first content-based autofolding method for code summarization. \item To determine which non-essential regions should be folded, we introduce a novel topic model for code (\autoref{nlp_model}), building on \cite{haghighi2009exploring}, which separates tokens according whether they best characterize their file, their project, or the corpus as a while.
+This is, to our knowledge, the first content-based autofolding method for code summarization. \item To determine which non-essential regions should be folded, we introduce a novel topic model for code (\autoref{nlp_model}), building on machine learning methods used in NLP \cite{haghighi2009exploring}, which separates tokens according whether they best characterize their file, their project, or the corpus as a while.
 This allows TASSAL summaries to focus on file-specific tokens. \item We perform a comprehensive evaluation of our method on a set of popular open source projects from GitHub (\autoref{experimental_setup}), and find that TASSAL performs better than simpler baselines (\autoref{results}) at matching human judgements, with a relative error reduction of 28\%.
-Furthermore, in a user study with experienced developers, TASSAL is strongly preferred to the baselines. \end{squishlist} More broadly, we hope that this work will aid program comprehension by turning code folding, perhaps an overlooked feature, into a useful, usable and valuable tool.
+Furthermore, in a user study with experienced developers, TASSAL is strongly preferred to the baselines. \item We created a live demo of TASSAL \cite{fowkes2016tassal} to showcase how it can be used to summarize open-source Java projects on GitHub.
+Our demo can be found at \url{http: //groups.inf.ed.ac.uk/cup/tassal/demo.html} and a video highlighting the main features of TASSAL can be found at \url{https://youtu.be/_yu7JZgiBA4}. \end{itemize} More broadly, we hope that this work will aid program comprehension by turning code folding, perhaps an overlooked feature, into a useful, usable and valuable tool.